anamamatelashvili/stackoverflow_blog_post/README.md

 * ds_blog.ipynb: the notebook with analysis for the blog post

-* survey_results_public.csv: the data from [stackoverflow](https://insights.stackoverflow.com/survey) used for this analysis

-* survey_results_schema.csv: the description of all columns

 ### A summary of the results of the analysis

 We found that typically programmers are leading reasonably healthy, balanced lives, are a part of a tight supportive community and care a lot about their work environment, collaborative spirit and impact of their work.